MoritzLost/ProcessWireDev/site/03-templating-and-development/03-repeater-matrix-content-sections.md

 ```
 {% endraw %}

 As you can see, the base template defines multiple blocks (some of them empty by default!) that can be overriden in extending templates.
-Note that the background color is just output as a class based on the selected value.
+Note that the background field is just rendered as a class based on the selected value.
 The actual styling can be done in CSS.

 ## Individual section templates